keleshev/Integers.ml/README.md

 projects.
 I'm actively using it, but I don't have time to properly maintain it.

-This library depends on Jane Street Core, because the project that I'm ripping it from is Core-based, but this dependency could be easily eliminated, pull-requests are welcome.

 If you want to make this into a proper `opam` library, then pull-requests are welcome as well.